MichaelAkridge-NOAA/ai4me-cookbook/content/01_module/03_role_of_annotations_in_model_performance.md

 # Role of Annotations in Model Performance
+Data annotation is the process of labeling data to make it usable for training machine learning models.

 ### Annotations are the **foundation** of model performance.
 - They provide the **ground truth** that a model learns from.